 ** Static hugging poor Permafrost, and him wiping away a tear at the end are just two touching moments from said episode.

 ** There's also the end of the episode, where the various people in town get together for a massive holiday celebration, even though they're all of different religions.
 Cheesy?
 Possibly.
 But it's still very sweet!
-Especially when one scene shows Richie's dad in the group (keep in mind that before his CharacterDevelopment, he was a narrow-minded bigot who likely would have laughed at the idea of attending such a function).
+Especially when one scene shows Richie's dad in the group (keep in mind that before his CharacterDevelopment, he was a narrow-minded bigot who likely would've laughed at the idea of attending such a function).

 -->'''Preacher''': I want to tell you that, despite our differences, we all have in common certain basic human beliefs.
 Whether you are a disciple of Muhammad, a child of Abraham, or a member of the Body of Christ, you know that you are called upon to care for the needy and the poor.
 This great country of ours is so very blessed--yet for some, the blessings are out of reach.
 Therefore, it is our duty to offer them safe conduct through life's difficult journey.
 To be their ambassadors of compassion.